Update: New Sunscreen Regulations Take Effect

 - Bring everything; we find a space in the luggage because we like to snorkel any chance we get on an island.

 You can’t see out of the glasses, they don’t fit, and they fog up.
 The face mask (the skirt) does not stay in place.
 The flippers cause blisters because they don’t fit.
 Try them on!

 The Three Elements of The Snorkel Kit

 The Snorkel-Medium length is easy to use, commonly about 15.”
-The simple j shape is most common and affordable.
-There are other types, check with a local dealer for more details.
+The simple j shape is the most common and affordable.
+There are other types; check with a local dealer for more details.

 The adjustable strap variety.
 These can be used with neoprene socks and are helpful if you can not get a good fit in the regular sizes.

 The Face Mask